carlosperate/awesome-microbit/README.md

 ## Programming Tools

-- [Vagrant Development Environment for C/C++, MicroPython and Makecode](https://github.com/carlosperate/microbit-dev-env) - Creates a virtual machine with all the toolchain required to create C/C++ programs, develop/compile MicroPython, and create packages for MakeCode.
+- [Vagrant Development Environment for C/C++, MicroPython and Makecode](https://github.com/carlosperate/microbit-dev-env) - Creates a virtual machine with the toolchain required to create C/C++ programs, develop/compile MicroPython, and create packages for MakeCode.
 - [micro:bit uploader](https://www.touchdevelop.com/microbituploader) - Windows application that monitors your Downloads folder and flashes any new programs to the micro:bit.